-Christmas Cocktails In Ornaments — A super unique way to serve up easy Christmas cocktails for the holidays.
-And you can make them in advance in bulk too!
+A super unique way to serve up easy Christmas cocktails for the holidays.
+And you can make these Christmas Cocktails in Ornaments in advance in bulk too!

 You guys!
-I’m not going to lie to you.
-I’m patting myself on the bag for this one!
-I just think these Christmas cocktails in ornament glasses are SO STINKING CUTE!
+We’re not going to lie to you.
+We’re patting myself on the bag for this one!
+We just think these Christmas cocktails in ornament glasses are SO STINKING CUTE!

-Since this is mostly all about the absolute preciousness that is cocktails in a Christmas ornament, I’m going to mainly stick with the supply lists for how to put these together.
+Since this is mostly all about the absolute preciousness that is cocktails in a Christmas ornament, we’re going to mainly stick with the supply lists for how to put these together.

 Holiday Drink Ideas